 AWD helicopter system

-The Hobart-class features a flight deck and a hangar to enable helicopter and UAV operations.
+The Hobart-class features a flight deck and hangar to enable helicopter and unmanned aerial vehicle (UAV) operations.
 The existing hangar design will be modified to carry a wide range of helicopters.

 The destroyer is equipped with an ES-3701 tactical radar electronic support measures (ESM) and surveillance system.
 In December 2008, the AWD Alliance awarded a contract for the supply of a decoy launching system to Terma.
 Four deck-mounted MK-137 130mm decoy launchers can fire decoys to deceive incoming anti-ship missiles.
 Other countermeasures include Nulka active missile decoy launchers and ASW torpedo decoys.

-The AWD’s sensor suite includes AN/SPY-1D (V) phased array radar, a horizon search radar, a SAM Electronics X-band navigation radar, an integrated hull-mounted and towed array sonar system, and a VAMPIR infrared search-and-track (IRST) system.
+The AWD’s sensor suite includes AN/SPY-1D (V) phased array radar, horizon search radar, SAM Electronics X-band navigation radar, integrated hull-mounted and towed array sonar system, and VAMPIR infrared search-and-track (IRST) system.

 The AWD is equipped with a combined diesel and gas (CODAG) propulsion system with two GE LM 2500 gas turbines and two diesel engines.
 It is also fitted with a bow thruster for improved manoeuvrability.